Neil Druckmann: Studio leadership (2018–present)

 For the second season of The Last of Us, based on Part II, Druckmann and Mazin were joined in the writers' room by Gross and Bo Shim.
 Druckmann worked on the story during development of The Last of Us Part II Remastered (2024), allowing him to revisit and analyze its decisions and intricacies.
 He considered himself biased when adapting the "intimately familiar" story and tried to keep an open mind with changes; he and Mazin generally agreed.
 Druckmann co-wrote the final two episodes with Gross and Mazin, and directed "The Price" from around May to July 2024; the season premiered in 2025.
 Several reviewers considered "The Price" the season's best episode; The Washington Posts Gene Park called it the season's "best shot, best paced and best written", and Druckmann's direction was praised.
 He was submitted for Outstanding Directing for a Drama Series at the 77th Primetime Emmy Awards.

 At Summer Game Fest in June 2022, Druckmann revealed he was working on a new game; he later said he was assembling a writers' room to be "structured more like a TV show" than any of Naughty Dog's previous projects.
 In August, Druckmann revealed he was writing and directing the game, for which he later said was the "most excited he has ever been".
 The game, Intergalactic: The Heretic Prophet, was announced at the Game Awards in December 2024.
 It has been in development since 2020.
 Druckmann is leading development alongside co-game directors Matthew Gallant and Kurt Margenau and co-writer and narrative director Claire Carré.
 He is also working in a producing capacity on an unannounced game at Naughty Dog.
 Druckmann enjoyed splitting his time between projects, particularly in returning to Naughty Dog and seeing the work done by Gallant, Margenau, and Carré.
 In 2025, he featured on an episode of Creator to Creator alongside film director Alex Garland.
 In July, he stepped away from creative duties on the television adaptation of The Last of Us to focus on his duties at Naughty Dog, including work on Intergalactic; he felt he had attended "the best film school by working on the show" but wanted to return to his primary "love" and responsibility with video games.
-Druckmann's scripts for The Last of Us and Part II are set to be published in a book by Dark Horse Books in December 2025.
+Druckmann's scripts for The Last of Us and Part II were published in a book by Dark Horse Books in December 2025.